FedeGerva/pydeseq2/README.rst

         import pydeseq2

-The test are run using ipytest (https://pypi.org/project/ipytest/)
+The tests are run using ipytest (https://pypi.org/project/ipytest/)

 ===========